buttheadbob/MDK-SE/Debugging-Your-Scripts.md

 }
 ```

-This will effectively make Echo do _nothing_.
+The part () => {} [is called a lambda](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-operator).
+This one is essentially representing a method without an argument which does notihg.
+This will effectively make _Echo_ do nothing.
 Voila, any performance hit by your echoes are now gone - but you can switch it back on simply by removing the line above!

 Another neat trick you can do because of this, is to reroute your echo.